“Thank you, Grimme,” she said, smiling up at him.

 Dillena was angry because she did not appreciate being accused of thievery when she had not done any such of a thing (although Brìghde had apologized), for which he did not blame her.
 She was also angry that he had accused her of neglecting Terrwyn’s studies, and denying him attention or freedom.

-“I teach him to read and write,” she informed him with quiet dignity.
+“I teach him to read and write,” she informed him with soft rage.
 “Father Hercule teaches him his sums.
 I believe the amount of attention Emelisse gives her sons is detrimental.
 I also believe that the amount of freedom Maebh gives Pierce is dangerous for a five-year-old.
 Walking to Waters and back alone, and no one missed him!
 Terrwyn might believe he is neglected for not getting what they do, but I do not and I don’t intend to change.
 They don’t, either, but at least I will tell you that and why.”

 Grimme couldn’t fault her logic and he couldn’t fault her for being angry.